-Under Alternative 1, the no-action alternative, the 300 pound trip limit when 75% of the quota is reached, will remain.
-Of the three alternatives, Alternative 1 is the most administratively burdensome.
-Alternative 1 requires the monitoring of the quota, rulemaking when 75% of the quota is reached, and rulemaking when the fishery is closed.
+Under Alternative 1, the 300 pound trip limit when 75% of the quota is reached, will remain.
+Of the two alternatives, Alternative 1 is the most administratively burdensome.
+Alternative

+1 requires the monitoring of the quota, rulemaking when 75% of the quota is reached, and rulemaking when the fishery is closed.
 Associated with the rulemaking is the development of fishery bulletins and other outreach materials to fishermen.
-Alternative 2, which would remove the 300 pound trip limit once 75% of the quota is reached, would be require less administratively.
-Under Alternative 2, the fishery would be closed when the quota is reached thus requiring one rulemaking and fishery bulletin.
-In order to make sure that the quota isn't exceeded, Alternative 2 may require increased frequency of monitoring which may be more administratively burdensome.
-Alternative 3 would result in more negative administrative impacts than Alternative 2 and administrative impacts similar to those from Alternative 1.
-Enforcement of Alternatives 1 and 3 would be the most difficult.
-Of the three alternatives, Alternative 2 would be the least difficult to enforce.
+Preferred Alternative 2, which would remove the 300 pound trip limit once 75% of the quota is reached, would be less administratively burdensome.
+Under Preferred Alternative 2, the fishery would be closed when the quota is reached thus requiring one rulemaking and fishery bulletin.
+In order to make sure that the quota isn't exceeded, Preferred Alternative 2 may require increased frequency of monitoring which may be more administratively burdensome.
+Of the two alternatives, Preferred Alternative 2 would be the least difficult to enforce.

-4.7 Limit Participation in the Black Sea Bass Pot Fishery
+4.6 Limit Participation in the Black Sea Bass Pot Fishery

 Alternative 1 (No Action).
-Do not further limit participation in the black sea bass pot fishery.
+Do not further limit tag distribution to the black sea bass pot fishery.

 Preferred Alternative 2.
-Limit tag distribution to black sea bass pot fishermen with valid Federal commercial snapper grouper permits that landed at least 1 pound of black sea bass caught with pot gear between 12/8/98 and the control date of 12/04/08.
+Limit tag distribution to black sea bass pot fishermen with valid commercial snapper grouper permits that landed at least 1 pound of black sea bass caught with pot gear between 12/8/98 and the control date of 12/04/08.

 Alternative 3.
-Limit tag distribution to black sea bass pot fishermen with valid Federal commercial snapper grouper permits that landed at least 1 pound of black sea bass caught with pot gear between 12/8/98 and the control date of 10/14/05.
+Limit tag distribution to black sea bass pot fishermen with valid commercial snapper grouper permits that landed at least 1 pound of black sea bass caught with pot gear between 12/8/98 and the control date of 10/14/05.